Euro zone growth rebounds, inflation tops ECB target - Up News Info

 Europe’s biggest economy returned to growth in the second quarter, but the expansion of 1.5% compared to Q1 showed a weaker rebound than expected.

-The French economy, the euro zone’s second largest economy, grew by 0.9%, just ahead of forecasts, with its third lockdown gradually being eased from May.
+The French economy, the euro zone’s second largest, grew by 0.9%, just ahead of forecasts, with its third lockdown gradually being eased from May.

-Many euro zone countries are facing new waves of coronavirus infections with the more transmissible Delta variant.
+The strong growth could add to arguments for the ECB to start scaling back its crisis fighting measures.

-Bert Colijn, senior economist at ING, said supply chain problems were likely to have hampered Germany, with its large auto industry, while the likes of Italy and Spain saw impressive growth because they were further behind pre-pandemic levels.
+The central bank’s 1.85 trillion euro ($2.20 trillion) Pandemic Emergency Purchase Programme is due to expire in March at the earliest, and policy hawks are already arguing that it is time to start tapering purchases given the bloc’s rebound.

 Advertisement